AtharvaUmbarkar/CGS-Project-1/Mouse_movement/readme.md

   ## Methods

   # 1. mouse_move
-  Function to be called to move the mouse.</br>
+  Function to be called to move the mouse and click on the target location.</br>

   Function parameters:</br>
   1. x_target : x-coordinate of target; integer